 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-If you choose to board another flight from the airline, you’re still eligible for compensation.
-What matters most is your arrival time at your destination.
+If you choose to board an alternative flight from the airline, you can still get compensation.
+What matters most is when you reach your final destination.

 Refer to the table below for more information: